 "This passage, probably, by the advocates of the prevalent theory of the Basileia, is regarded as their most important proof-text, both as to its nature and present establishment."

-(Luke 17.20-21)
+h.
+The Kingdom is Within Your Midst (Luke 17:20-21)